everettsouthwick/amazon-auto-reload/README.md

 ## TODO

-- Consider utilizing something like http://admc.io/wd/ or http://www.nightmarejs.org/
+- Consider utilizing something like http://admc.io/wd/
 - Implement software testing
 - Create a scheduler of some kind